 It Enhances Chemistry Education

-By lending your expertise as a coach, you bolster the chemistry knowledge of a teacher and extensively their students, to advance science education at that school.
-Teachers in One-on-One partnerships also receive a $500 donation from ACS to purchase lab equipment and classroom materials.
+By lending your expertise as a coach, you bolster the chemistry knowledge of a teacher and their students to advance science education at that school.
+Thanks to your participation, your teacher partner in Science Coaches also receives a $550 gift certificate from Flinn Scientific to enhance science education in their classroom.

 It’s Easy and Fun